4 Tips for Eating With New Dentures

 Cut Your Food Small

-When you’re ready to move on to solid foods, stick to softer foods cut into really small pieces.
+When you’re ready to move on to solid foods, stick to softer foods cut into smaller pieces and take small bites.
 Well-cooked vegetables, baked apples, and baked potatoes are good choices at this stage.
-Take your time to carefully, thoroughly chew each bite before swallowing.
-Try to distribute the food evenly between the two sides of your mouth when you chew, which will keep your dentures more stable.
+Take your time to be careful and thoroughly chew each bite before swallowing.
+Try to distribute the food evenly and chew with your mouth equally between the two sides of your mouth when you chew, which will keep your dentures more stable.

 Adjust What & How You Eat